magpiedin/stadocgen-development/README.md

 │   ├───templates        | Jinja templates
-│   │   └───includes     | Page components partitioned into folders based on scope │   ├───utils            | Data transformation utilities │   │   └───schemas      | Tabular data schemas generated from the source CSV files │   │   └───transformers | Scripts that transform source data files into output used to generate the documentation webpages │   │   └───analysis     | Various scripts for analysis of source and output data files
+│   │   └───includes     | Page components partitioned into folders based on scope │   ├───utils            | Data transformation utilities │   │   └───analysis     | Various scripts for analysis of source and output data files │   │   └───schemas      | Tabular data schemas generated from the source CSV files │   │   └───transformers | Scripts that transform source data files into output used to generate the documentation webpages

 _init__.py
 freeze.py   Frozen flask script to generate build files routes.py   Dynamic flask script
 ```

+### Organization of StaDocGen
+StaDocGen is structured as a collection of top-level folders for every documentation website due to a number of technological constraints.
+We call these ***instances*** of StaDocGen.
+Documentation websites are created independently, and instances do not share resources*.
+Please take note of the scope of each of the following processes; some are unique to a single instance or group of instances, while
+others are applicable to all standards indicated as global.

+* *The shared directory contains a starter set of files to create new instances of StaDocGen.
+The first step to adding a new standard is to create a copy of the shared folder then rename it using the namespace of the standard.

 ### Commands
 Creating the Environment
 * Stadocgen was created using Windows 11, PyCharm Professional, Python 3.11 and the Package Manager PIP